glessard/swift-channels/README.md

 receivers that it has become closed.

-Missing from this is a powerful construct such as the Select keyword in Go, which is quite useful when dealing with multiple channels at once.
-The channel-select branch has an initial implementation, but runtime stability currently requires every channel to be of the same type, which greatly weakens the construct.
+Missing from this is a powerful construct such as the Select keyword from Go, which is quite useful when dealing with multiple channels at once.
+There is an initial implementation, but runtime stability currently requires every channel to be of the same type, which greatly weakens the construct.

-Also missing is anything that can predict deadlocks.
-They will happen!
+Also missing is a deadlock detector.
+Deadlocks will happen!
 They don't have to.
 Good luck.

 I welcome questions and suggestions